Trust your body, outsmart the marketing:

 Trust your nervous system (without letting anxiety run the whole show)

-So do not rely on one feeling.
+So don’t rely on one feeling.
 Rely on patterns.

 After any consultation or early session, do a quick “body and brain” debrief: